 In addition, consistent with the other provisions of this Agreement, there shall be no unlawful discrimination against individuals with disabilities, as prohibited by the Rehabilitation Act.
+(See page 300 of CBA)

 GRIEVANCES

 Article 2 gives bargaining unit employees the contractual right to object to and remedy alleged discrimination by filing a grievance directly to Step 2 of the grievance procedure.